 Accelerating rooting

-Besides rooting, the Kalanchoe grower also wants to automate cutting and transplanting.
-A uniform plant is very important for this.
+Besides rooting a uniform plant is also important for the grower's future plans.
 The plants from the vertical farm are now in the greenhouse.
 "Visually, you can see here which plants come from the vertical farm.
 The grower is delighted with the quality and speed of rooting," shares the agronomist.
 "And with the higher plant density."

 Also not insignificant is the reduction of the propagation failure rate.
 In the Kalanchoe trial, this worked well.
 The cuttings were staked manually.
 "The failure rate that there is, is due to this.
 When taking cuttings by hand, sometimes things go wrong."